 In April 2015, the Company's Board of Directors approved the Corporate Office Consolidation Plan, to cover the costs of consolidating three of the Company's existing leased divisional and corporate offices to a single leased facility located in Dalton, Georgia.
 The Company paid a fee to terminate one of the leased facilities, did not renew a second facility and vacated the third facility.
 Related to the vacated facility, the Company recorded the estimated costs related to the fulfillment of its contractual lease obligation and on-going facility maintenance, net of an estimate of sub-lease expectations.
-Accordingly, if the estimates differ, the Company would record an additional charge or benefit, as appropriate.
 Costs related to the consolidation included the lease termination fee, contractual lease obligations and moving costs.
+The plan is now substantially complete.